Home Best Tours Where to see animals and natural parks in Italy

 The WWF Foundation manages the WWF Vanzago Wood, which lies a few miles from Milan’s attractions.
 The protected area is one of the most important WWF Oases in Italy and hosts the Wildlife Recovery Center.
 Additionally, the WWF Vanzago Wood is actively involved in environmental education and awareness projects.
 Its 500 acres include the Po Forest, two lakes, wetlands, and areas designated for organic farming.

-You can only visit the park by taking part in a guided tour or an organized activity.
+You can only visit the park by participating in a guided tour or an organized activity.
 The oasis does not allow free access.
 Guided tours take place every Saturday and Sunday at 10:30 am or 3:00 pm, without reservation.
 For more information, visit the website boscowwfdivanzago.it.

 Pallavicino Park, Stresa